- Our Blog

 Framing the conversation: Talking to pre-IPO clients

-It’s important that equity awards are considered compensation.
-Company stock awards will, in most instances, count as W2 income along with base wages and bonus cash compensation.1 As W2 income, awards are subject to income tax withholdings and payroll tax.
+Company stock awards will, in most instances, count as W2 income along with base wages and bonus cash compensation.1 As W2 income, awards are subject to both income tax and payroll tax withholding.
 But unlike cash compensation, they are deposited in the employee’s brokerage account, not their bank account, which is one reason why this type of compensation is misunderstood.

 Once it’s acquired, the stock can be viewed as an investment, but one that almost always comes with limitations.
 For example, there are usually restrictions on the transferability of the stock before an event like an initial public offering, making it difficult or impossible to liquidate.
 And even after the company goes public, there may be plan-imposed controls such as lockup and blackout periods, holding requirements and limits on hedging or using the stock as collateral for a loan.
 All these factors inform decisions on when and how much to hold or sell.

-Because no two plans are alike, it's critical to become familiar with a plan's details, discuss how much liquidity a client needs, determine the short and longer term costs and risks, and help them choose the best times to access it.
-Clients who receive early awards at pre-IPO companies need to determine if their employer permits actions, such as early exercise, that lock in lower taxes and improve the future tax posture when the stock is sold.
+Clients who receive early options awards at pre-IPO companies need to determine if their employer permits actions, such as early exercise, that lock in lower taxes and improve the future tax posture when the stock is sold.

 Even without early provisions, clients with pre-IPO equity compensation may need to be reminded to consider acting on vested options when the tax impacts may be lower — which means keeping track of the stock price and upcoming funding rounds.